ewjay/fapiwiki/Editors-Draft-00.md

 ### 5.3 Write Access

-    Editor's Note: We have choice of Token Binding or POP.
+    Editor's Note: We have choice of Token Binding or POP?

+In addition to the provisions stated in the Read Access case, the systems that implements FAPI shall satisfy the following provisions:

+* Each message shall be source authenticated;
+* Each message shall be tamper evident;
+* Each message shall be transmitted through encrypted channel or shall be encrypted otherwise;
+* Each message shall be replay detectable;
+* The Client shall include the intended interaction endpoints identifiers in the request;
+* The Server shall attest that the endpoints in the Client intension is legitimate and return errors otherwise;

 ## 6. Using Tokens